Katrina and the Waves: Early Canadian success (1983–1984)

 In early 1983, the fledgling band recorded, at their own expense, an album of their original material designed to be sold at gigs.
 Rew wrote all the songs on this album, and Leskanich sang eight of the album's 10 tracks.
 (Rew sang lead on the other two.)

 The album was shopped around to various labels, but only Attic Records in Canada responded with an offer.
-Consequently, although they were based in England, Katrina and the Waves' first album Walking on Sunshine was only released in Canada.
+Consequently, although they were based in England, Katrina and the Waves' first album Walking on Sunshine was released only in Canada.

 The album garnered enough critical attention and radio play (especially for the title track) to merit a Canadian tour.
 In 1984, the group released a follow-up album in Canada (Katrina and the Waves 2), with Leskanich now handling all the lead vocals.
 Rew was still the primary songwriter, but de la Cruz was also responsible for a few songs, including the Canadian airplay hit "Mexico".

 Also in 1984, the band received their first ever airplay on BBC Radio 1 when DJ Richard Skinner played the track "Que te quiero", whilst their song "Going Down to Liverpool" was covered by the Bangles, which added to their profile.
 With the group building a fan base with their recordings and extensive touring, major label interest began to build, and Katrina and the Waves eventually signed an international deal with Capitol Records in 1985.